Travel Advice and Advisories - FAQ

 How often are Travel Advisories revised?

-The Government of Canada closely monitors safety and security conditions abroad, particularly in countries for which Travel Advisories have been issued.
-As new information becomes available, the level of risk is reassessed, and a Travel Advisory may be issued, upgraded or downgraded.
+We monitor safety and security conditions in over 230 destinations worldwide, particularly in those for which we have issued Travel Advisories.
+As new information becomes available, the level of risk is reviewed, and a Travel Advisory may be issued, upgraded, downgraded or removed.

 Should I cancel my trip if a Travel Advisory has been issued?